microsoft/Quantum/Samples/src/StateVisualizer/README.md

 npm run release
 ```

-Finally, start the visual debugger:
+Finally, start the dotnet host application:

 ```
 dotnet run
 ```

-This will launch a web server running the visual debugger.
+This will launch a web server running the state visualizer.
 Open
 http://localhost:5000 in a web browser to use it.

 ## Editing the Q# Program ##

-To change the Q# program that is executed by the visual debugger, edit the
+To change the Q# program that is executed by the state visualizer, edit the
 `Program.qs` file.
 The debugger will start the program by running the `QsMain`
 operation.